preludeorg/libraries/README.md

 ## Probe compatibility

 Shell probes are the default choice when using a Prelude [installer](https://docs.preludesecurity.com/docs/individual-probe-deployment#installer).
-However, other probes are available, depending on your needs.
+However, other probes are available.

 > A DOS is a platform and architecture combination